VladislavTerekh/Bank/README.md

 # Bank Console Management System

-🚧 **Early Development Stage** - A learning project for practicing Java SE, JDBC, and MySQL
+🚧 **Early Development Stage** - A learning project for practicing Java SE, JDBC, and MySQL.

 ## About